championpeak87/cosmic-ext-classic-menu/README.md

 ## Usage

-To launch the Cosmic Classic Menu, run the following command:
+To launch the COSMIC Classic Menu, run the following command:
 ```sh
 cosmic-classic-menu